jasongrimes/hello-docker/README.md

 **File organization:**

 - `api/`: The backend REST API
-  - `Dockerfile`: Docker config for Node JS container
+  - `Dockerfile`: Docker config for backend Node JS container
   - `index.js`: Node server for REST API (in Express.js)
   - `package.json`: NPM packages for backend app
 - `db/`: Database configuration
   - `initdb.d/`: DB config scripts executed when the database is first initialized (i.e. when the data volume is empty)
-- `web/`: The web server and JavaScript frontend
+- `web/`: The JavaScript frontend
-  - `nginx/`:
-    - `nginx.conf`: Config for Nginx web server and reverse proxy.
   - `src/`
-    - `App.js`: Basic React component that fetches a hello message from the api server and renders the output
+    - `App.js`: Basic React component that fetches a record from the database and renders hello messages from each service along the way.
-  - `Dockerfile`: Docker config for Nginx container
+  - `Dockerfile`: Docker config for frontend Nginx/Node container
   - `package.json`: NPM packages for frontend app
-- `docker-compose.yml`: Orchestrate Docker containers in dev environments

-- `backend/`: The backend REST API
-  - `Dockerfile`: Docker config for Node JS container
-  - `index.js`: Node server for REST API (in Express.js)
-  - `package.json`: NPM packages for backend app
-  - `.devcontainer.json`: VScode docker config for backend container
-- `db/`: Database configuration
-  - `initdb.d/`: DB config scripts executed when the database is first initialized (i.e. when the data volume is empty)
-- `frontend/`:
-  - `nginx/`:
-    - `nginx.conf`: Config for Nginx web server and reverse proxy, used in production and testing.
-  - `src/`
-    - `App.js`: Basic React component that fetches a hello message from the api server and renders the output
-  - `Dockerfile`: Docker config for Nginx container
-  - `package.json`: NPM packages for frontend app
-  - `.devcontainer.json`: VScode docker config for frontend container
 - `docker-compose.yml`: Docker compose config to orchestrate containers in dev environments

 ## Creating a hello app